Generic name: acyclovir [ ay-SYE-kloe-vir ]

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress after you use acyclovir to see if it is working properly.
+It is very important that your doctor check your progress after you use this medicine to see if it is working properly.

 If your symptoms do not improve within a few days, or if they become worse, check with your doctor.